Get the lowest rate for your Hotel in Florence through Booking.com

 As written above, the same tickets for the bus work on the tram and vice-versa.
 You can buy tickets for the tram at the ticket machines available at all tram stops - again, buy your ticket BEFORE you get on, then stamp your ticket after you get on and, from that moment, your 90 minutes begin.

-Trams for the T1 line starting from Careggi Hospital run from 4:44am and from Villa Costanza at 5:36am.
-They start from the De Andrè stop at 4:35am.
+Trams for the T1 line starting from Careggi Hospital run from 4:44am and from Villa Costanza at 5:00am.
+They actually start from the nearby stop De Andrè from 4:35am to 5am.
 Trams from Villa Costanza end at 12:12am everyday except for Friday and Saturday, when they run longer until 1:38am.
-In the opposite direction, from Careggi, the last tram is at 12:13am everyday, and until 1:41am on Fridays and Saturdays.
+In the opposite direction, from Careggi, the last tram is at 12:12am everyday, and until 1:41am on Fridays and Saturdays.

-For the T2 line, trams start at 5am from the Unità stop (SMN area) and run until 12:29am (until 2am on Fridays and Saturdays).
-From the airport, the trams run from 5am until 12:02am weekdays, until 12:12am on Sundays and until 1:32am on Fridays and Saturdays.
+For the T2 line, trams start at 5:10am from the San Marco stop (area near the Accademia) and run until 12:20am (until 1:50am on Fridays and Saturdays).
+From the airport, the trams run from 5am until 11:58pm (until 1:15am on Fridays and Saturdays).

 Downtown City Bus Maps

-The old ATAF website is no longer available and the new AT website has no maps, it relies on "trip planners" to show you which buses to take.
-For now, I am keeping this map and section to show the main lines that cross the historical center, basically the colored routes of the C1, C2, C3 and D lines.
-Since the Duomo area, Via Tornabuoni and Piazza Pitti are all now pedestrian-only areas, most of the buses going outdide of the center either can be picked up outside the SMN train station or in Piazza San Marco.
+The new AT website has no maps, it relies on its "trip planner" to show you which buses to take.
+But I have an old map that shows the 4 lines that cross the center.... they are NOT up to date, as the lines have already changed names.
+But the colored routes of the old C1, C2, C3 and D lines still generally match the new ones.
+Since the Duomo area, Via Tornabuoni and Piazza Pitti are all now pedestrian-only areas, most of the buses going outdide of the center either can be picked up outside the SMN train station or in Piazza San Marco but if you need to move from one end of the center to the other, these are the lines you will need to take and that is why I want to highlight them here.
+Just for informational and visual help in seeing them mapped out over the historical center.

-For more information: You can find contact information for the new Autolinee Toscane here.
-As they have not bothered with creating an English version of the website, it is likely you need to know some Italian to communicate with them.
-In person, you should go to the AT booth located in the ticket area within the SMN train station: you can buy tickets here, particularly for city to city ("extraurban" service), and they give out information and provide MAPS of the bus routes.
+For more information: You can find contact information for the Autolinee Toscane here.
+In person, you should go to the AT booth located in the ticket area within the SMN train station: you can buy tickets here, particularly for city to city ("extraurban" service), and they give out information and used to provide MAPS of the bus routes, not sure that is the case anymore.
 The small bus office in Piazza San Marco on the side opposite the church also gives out information.
 Try to know exactly which bus to get on before getting on and which stop you need to get off on.
 Normally drivers are not the ideal source for general information on routes - they are trying to concentrate on driving and respecting the route schedule.
 If you're not sure you're on the right bus, try asking one of the other passengers!
 Likely they will be happy to help.

 Sightseeing Tours within Florence